Know What “The Dow” Really Is?

 The Dow is up, the Dow is down.
 But what does that really mean for an investor or your 401K….and what is “The Dow” anyway?
 Is it another name for the stock market?

-Like most, you’ve probably heard reports that The Dow has tumbled from it’s all-time high of almost 30,000 in mid-February to hover just under 20,000 in mid-March.
-That’s a big, big drop in a very short time.
+Like most, you’ve probably heard reports that The Dow has tumbled from it’s all-time high or has been fairly volatile lately.
+There’s been a big, big drop in a very short time.
 Is this abnormal?
 Should we freak out?
 Is it a bear market?